zulip/zulip/docs/production/upgrade-or-modify.md

-5. Finally, we need to reinstall the current version of Zulip, which among other things will recompile Zulip's Python module dependencies for your new version of Python:
+5. Finally, we need to reinstall the current version of Zulip, which among other things will recompile Zulip's Python module dependencies for your new version of Python, and fix any Full-Text Search indexes that may have been corrupted by the PostgreSQL upgrade:

     ```
     rm -rf /srv/zulip-venv-cache/*
     /home/zulip/deployments/current/scripts/lib/upgrade-zulip-stage-2 \
-        /home/zulip/deployments/current/ --ignore-static-assets
+        /home/zulip/deployments/current/ --ignore-static-assets --audit-fts-indexes
     ```

 That last command will finish by restarting your Zulip server; you